 In general, there’s not a huge difference between getting a loan and getting other types of credit.
 You have to apply for both, and lenders of both types can consider the same factors when reviewing you for approval.

 When applying for some loans, you may need to provide a reason.
 For example, you may want to apply specifically for a loan to purchase a vehicle or to consolidate your debt.
 But many personal loans don’t require reasons, allowing you to borrow money for any legal reason you want without disclosing what you’ll spend the money on.

 The same is true for credit.
-If you want a line of credit for a business, for example, that’s different than a line of credit specifically for shopping at a certain retail store.
+If you want a line of credit for a business, for example, that’s different from a line of credit specifically for shopping at a certain retail store.
 But with a general credit card or home equity line of credit, you wouldn’t need to provide a reason or use your line of credit for certain types of purchases.